Gael-Honorez-sb/abctoa/readme.txt

 -------------------------------------
 Kjelle Apers
 Chad Dombrova
+Zoltan Gilian
+Alf Kraus
 Pal Mezei
+Ian Thompson

 Thanks to all testers for their feedback and bug reports !

 Alembic Code:
-© 2009-2013 Lucasfilm Entertainment Company Ltd. or Lucasfilm Ltd.
+© 2009-2017 Lucasfilm Entertainment Company Ltd. or Lucasfilm Ltd.
-© 2009-2013 Sony Pictures Imageworks Inc.  All rights reserved.
+© 2009-2017 Sony Pictures Imageworks Inc.  All rights reserved.

-Render Modules:
-Copyright (c) 2012-2013 DreamWorks Animation LLC

 Check license.txt for more informations.